-Volumes are based on the contract between YPFB and GTB (YPFB and Petrobras have a mirror contract).
-Volumes are classified as three types, TCQ, TCO and TCX.
-TCQ volumes refer to the first 18 MMcmd, TCO volumes refer to the next 6 MMcmd and TCX volumes refer to the final 6 MMcmd of Phase I of the pipeline.
-TCQ volumes begin at 5.12 MMcmd in 2000 and escalate to the full 18 MMcmd in 2008.
-TCO volumes begin in 2001 and TCX volumes commence in 2002.
-There are additional volumes bound for the Cuiabá project that utilize approximately half of the GTB pipeline (in distance) and connect with the GasBol pipeline for transportation to Brazil.
-These additional volumes commence at the end of 2000.

 Tariffs

 TCQ and TCX tariffs are US$0.3176 per MMbtu in the base year (1996) contractually escalated at 0.5% per year.
 TCQ and TCX tariffs are take or pay tariffs.
 In addition, there is a throughput charge equal to US$0.002 per MMbtu actually shipped.
 The throughput charge is escalated at 3.5% per year from the base year, 1996.
-TCO volumes have been pre-paid by Gaspetro therefore there is no additional tariff.
+TCO volumes have been pre-paid by Gaspetro therefore there is no additional capacity tariff.
 The prepayment from Gaspetro to GTB in the amount of US$81 million has been recognized as a liability, deferred income, and is being amortized over 40 years.
 This prepayment was part of the funding for construction of the pipeline.
 The tarriff for the additional Cuiabá volumes is US$0.1450 per MMbtu.

 O&M